grpc/proposal/A16-tcp-user-timeout.md

 For all Linux platforms running Linux 2.6.37 and later, gRPC will set the socket option TCP_USER_TIMEOUT for TCP sockets to a default value of 20 seconds.
 (The system defaults might be as high as 20 minutes.)

 gRPC will also provide a configuration option for both channels and servers to set the TCP_USER_TIMEOUT value.
+This configuration option will have millisecond accuracy and will have the same semantics as the socket option.
+Setting it to 0 will configure TCP_USER_TIMEOUT with the system default and not the gRPC default of 20 seconds.
+No minimum value to this option will be enforced by gRPC.
+It will be the responsibilty of the application to be prudent while setting this option.
+A very small TCP_USER_TIMEOUT value can affect TCP transmissions over paths with a high latency or packet loss.
+If the timeout occurs before the acknowledgement arrives, then the connection will be dropped.

 ## Rationale